lumitalola/friendly-vn-club/README.md

 ## Participation

 ### Sign-up
 You can sign up by contacting .
-I recommend trying out what development with R\*npy would be like (see section [Development](#development) in this document) before signing up.
+I recommend trying out what development with R\*npy would be like (see section *Working with R\*n'py* in this document) before signing up.
 I also ask that you only sign up if you think you have the time required to dedicate to the rounds, though there will be no penalty for not completing a round or quitting in the middle and you'll be allowed to sign up for future rounds.

 ### Getting the assets
 Each theme will include 4 characters with 12 textures each.